 It was just me, my little cooking classes and lectures in New York City, and my new book.

 I said, “I believe in my work.
 I am passionate about what I wrote, and I think it’ll help many people in the world.
 So, if you like my work and I am standing behind what I wrote, then the platform will surely grow as I continue to grow.
 Right?”

-I finally did get a book agent.
-She was the sister of one of my clients, and she sent my book proposal to some major publishing companies.
+When I finally did get a book agent (the sister of one of my clients), she sent my book proposal to some major publishing companies.
 Below is the feedback we received.

 - “She’s not a doctor she can’t say that about the pharmaceutical industry.”